algosup/2024-2025-project-3-quickest-path-team-3/Documents/FunctionalSpecification/FunctionalSpecification.md

 [^4]: JSON - JavaScript Object Notation [Source](https://en.wikipedia.org/wiki/JSON)
 [^5]: HTTP - Hypertext Transfer Protocol [Source](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol)
 [^6]: CSV - Comma-Separated Values [Source](https://en.wikipedia.org/wiki/Comma-separated_values)
+[^7]: Node - A Node, often referred to as a Vertex, is a fundamental unit of a graph.
+It represents an entity within the graph.
+In our case, a node represents a landmark in the United States of America.
+[Source](https://www.geeksforgeeks.org/graph-terminology-in-data-structure/)
+[^8]: Graph - A graph is a data structure that consists of a finite set of nodes (vertices) and a set of edges that connect the nodes.
+In our case, the nodes represent landmarks, and the edges represent the roads connecting the landmarks.
+[Source](https://www.geeksforgeeks.org/graph-terminology-in-data-structure/)